karima-elhachimi/euri-exercises/topics/intro/system-setup/macos/system-setup-macos-dev.md

 ## Diff/Merge tool

-You can install p4merge or BeyondCompare
+You can install p4merge or BeyondCompare (preferable)

 ### P4merge